dfinity/portal/README.md

 ```

 The development developer portal should appear in your browser under http://localhost:3000

+> 🚧 Internationalization has been disabled for now.
+TODO
 To preview a specific locale in the context of an internationalization contribution, start the docs with the following command:
 ```bash
 npm start -- --locale <locale>